apache/avro/README.md

 # Compatibility

-* Java 6 or higher required
+* Currently tested against Java 6-8
-* Currently built against Gradle 3.3
+* Currently built against Gradle 4.1
-    * Currently tested against Gradle 2.0-2.14.1 and 3.0-3.3; other versions may be compatible, but 1.x versions are unlikely to work
+    * Currently tested against Gradle 2.0-2.14.1, 3.0-3.51, and 4.0-4.1; other versions may be compatible, but 1.x versions are unlikely to work
 * Currently built against Avro 1.8.1
     * Currently tested against Avro 1.8.0-1.8.1; other versions may be compatible
     * If you need support for Avro 1.7.x, try plugin version 0.8.0; versions of Avro before that are unlikely to work